Skip to main content

 Those who don’t undertake regular health and safety audits are less likely to find gaps in their processes and safety measures, which may lead to legal challenges should anything go wrong.

-The task can be overwhelming, which is why working with health and safety professionals like The Health & Safety Dept supports a businesses efforts to be compliant, provide a safe working environment and keep people safe.
+The task can be overwhelming, which is why working with health and safety professionals like The H&S Dept supports a businesses efforts to be compliant, provide a safe working environment and keep people safe.

-What should a typical Health & Safety Audit include?
+What should a typical health and safety audit include?

 When undertaking a health and safety audit, there are many elements to include.
 We’ve compiled the following examples of health and safety inspection topics, which are commonly assessed during our visits.